apache/flink/docs/dev/table/sourceSinks.zh.md

 ### Use a TableFactory in the SQL Client

-In a SQL Client environment file, the previously presented factory could be declared as:
+In an SQL Client environment file, the previously presented factory could be declared as:

 {% highlight yaml %}
 tables: